Continuing Education Activity

 Riboflavin deficiency is rare as it is ubiquitous in a variety of food choices.
-However, individuals following a diet scarce in milk and meat, which are one of the best sources of riboflavin, and also some specific groups of individuals as discussed below may be prone to its deficiency.
+However, individuals following a diet scarce in milk and meat, which are one of the best sources of riboflavin, and some specific groups of individuals, as discussed below, may be prone to its deficiency.

-Milk and dairy products have very high riboflavin content; dairy intake is the most significant contributor of the vitamin in Western diets, making riboflavin deficiency uncommon among water-soluble vitamins.
-However, in developed countries, there is an increased intake of semi-skimmed milk, depleting milk of its riboflavin content.
+Milk and dairy products have very high riboflavin content; the dairy intake is the most significant contributor of the vitamin in Western diets, making riboflavin deficiency uncommon among water-soluble vitamins.
+However, there is an increased intake of semi-skimmed milk in developed countries, depleting milk of its riboflavin content.
 Although relatively stable, it easily degrades by light exposure.
 Milk kept in a glass bottle may be susceptible to degradation through this route.

 Grain products possess low natural amounts, but fortification practices ensure that certain breads and cereals have become sources of riboflavin.
 Therefore, according to an article by Morgan KJ et al., high riboflavin levels were found in those having cereals for breakfast.
 Fatty fish are also excellent sources of riboflavin, and certain fruits and vegetables, especially dark green vegetables, contain reasonably high concentrations.
 Vegetarians with access to a variety of fruit and vegetables can avoid deficiency, although intake may be lower than omnivores, and elderly vegetarians are at a higher risk.